nisanthchunduru/scout_apm_sampler/README.md

 # scout_apm_savemoney

-Instrument only a percentage of your Rails app's web requests and background jobs in Scout APM so you can subscribe to a lower plan in Scout APM and save money
+Instrument only a percentage of your Rails app's web requests and background jobs in Scout APM so you can subscribe to an affordable plan in Scout APM

 ## Installation